 Good Neighbors in the Village

-If you are looking for a way to be involved in an active ministry or community service, GNIV has many volunteer opportunities – for teens and for adults, for handy folks and bookworms.
-You don’t need to come to meetings or take charge of a project area; you really can just offer an hour or two of time each week, serving in a way that uses your particular skills, or develops skills.
-To get connected, leave a message with the Christ UMC office, 740-862-4343, and we’ll return the call, often the same day.
+If you want to be engaged in active ministry or community service, GNIV can use you and your skills, whether you are a teen, adult, handyperson, cook or bookworm.
+You don’t need to come to meetings or take charge of a project (unless that’s what you want to do).
+To get connected, leave a message with Lisa at the Christ UMC office, 740-862-4343, and we’ll return the call, often the same day.
 Or call me.

 Our next board meeting will be held at 6:30 p.m. on the first Monday of November (location TBA), and our annual Christmas caroling outing will be on Sunday, Dec.
 8. Anyone may join us, or provide us with the name of a household that would be uplifted by a visit from our makeshift chorus.

 Holly Harman Fackler, chair